 - Tropical fruits such as mango, avocado and guava

-Even if you take statins or cholesterol-lowering supplements, a healthy lifestyle is essential to maintain healthy cholesterol levels.
-Always ask your doctor before you quit statins or any cholesterol-lowering medication.
+Even if you take statins, statin alternatives or cholesterol-lowering supplements, a healthy lifestyle is essential to maintain healthy cholesterol levels.
+Always ask your doctor before you quit statins or any cholesterol-lowering medication to try statin alternatives.

 High Cholesterol Detox Retreats